-340 We use Isabelle/HOL, and this means that HOL is an object logic represented by the metalogic \mathcal{M} (→ p.291).
+In particular, we have seen how general reasoning principles $(\Rightarrow p.299)$ can be derived in the metalogic.
+We now set aside the issue of metalogics, but there is still an issue of modeling one system within another: how do we model problems/domains within HOL?
+How do we derive reasoning principles?
+340We use Isabelle/HOL, and this means that HOL is an object logic represented by the metalogic \mathcal{M} (\Rightarrow p.296).
 341There are theorem proving systems that have no metalogic, but rather have a particular logic hard-wired into them, e.g. a HOL system or PVS.
 342Constructive provers are based on intuitionistic logic.
-The rationale is that one has to give evidence (→ p.40) for any statement.
+The rationale is that one has to give evidence (→ p.42) for any statement.
 Coq and Nuprl are examples of such systems.
-Safety through Strength Safety343 via conservative (definitional) extensions (\rightarrow p.431): - Small kernel of constants and rules; - extend theory with new constants and types defined using existing ones; - derive properties/theorems.
+Safety through Strength Safety343 via conservative (definitional) extensions (\rightarrow p.434): - Small kernel of constants and rules; - extend theory with new constants and types defined using existing ones; - derive properties/theorems.